RyouHikaru/learning-spring/README.md

 A repository dedicated for learning Spring Framework.

-This project references the Udemy course, [Spring Framework In Easy Steps](https://www.udemy.com/course/springframeworkineasysteps/).
+This project references the Udemy course, [Spring Framework In Easy Steps](https://www.udemy.com/course/springframeworkineasysteps/) by Bharath Thippireddy.

 Inside this repository:
 * Spring Core Concepts